AkhilPunia/howamericaflies/README.md

 # Structure

-- Interactive Component : Contains the Html file and the supporting files for the interactive component application "Look Before You Book"
+- Interactive Component : Contains the HTML file and the supporting files for the interactive component application "Look Before You Book"
 - Preprocessing : Contains the Python files used for preprocessing of data
 - Supporting : Contains an airline network visualisation which was not a part of the report
 - Report :https://github.com/ameyakarnad/howamericaflies/blob/master/edav_howamericaflies.md